-- Line your baking sheet with foil for easy clean up, then place the Brussels sprouts in the center.
+- Prepare.
+Line your baking sheet with foil for easy clean-up, then place the Brussels sprouts in the center.

-- Slice the bacon strips, and lay them on top of the Brussels sprouts.
+- Add Bacon.
+Slice the bacon strips, and lay them on top of the Brussels sprouts.

-- Bake for 20 to 30 minutes at 400 degrees F, until the sprouts and the bacon are crisp.
+- Cook.
+Bake bacon Brussels sprouts for 20 to 30 minutes at 400 degrees F (the high heat is key) until the sprouts and the bacon are crisp.
 ENJOY!

 - To Reheat.
 Add leftover cooked Brussels sprouts to a lightly oiled baking sheet.
-Rewarm in the oven at 350 degrees F for 5 or so minutes, until heated through.
-You can also reheat them on a plate in the microwave for 30 seconds to 1 minute (microwaving is far less recommended, as the bacon and Brussels sprouts will become soggy).
+Rewarm in the oven at 350 degrees F for 5 minutes or until heated through.
+You can also reheat them in the air fryer (I don’t recommend the microwave, as they become soggy).

 - To Freeze.
 Because they can become soggy, I don’t recommend freezing roasted Brussels sprouts.
-However, if you end up with lots leftover, you certainly can freeze them and live with a softer result.
-Place cooked Brussels sprouts in an airtight freezer-safe container and store them in the freezer for up to 3 months.
+However, if you end up with lots left over, you certainly can freeze them and live with a softer result.
 Let roasted frozen Brussels sprouts thaw overnight in the refrigerator, then reheat as directed above.